transactrx/db-cache/README.md

 $$ LANGUAGE plpgsql;;
 ```

-## Using this library with Snowflake
+## Using this library with Snowflake (Unified API)

-This repo also provides a Snowflake-backed cache that uses a persistent change signal in Snowflake (see `snowflakeCache.md`).
-Unlike Postgres (which uses triggers to update `table_log`), Snowflake relies on Streams and a centralized Task that writes heartbeats into a durable table `DB_CACHE_LOG`.
-Your application only reads `DB_CACHE_LOG` and reloads when the fingerprint changes.
+This repo provides a unified cache API for both Postgres and Snowflake via `dbcache.CreateCache`.
+Unlike Postgres (which uses triggers to update `table_log`), Snowflake does not support triggers in the same way.
+For Snowflake, you should rely on a durable change signal table (e.g., `TABLE_LOG`) that is updated by a centralized background process (Streams + Task) or by your application logic.

-### Minimal example
+### Minimal example (Snowflake)

 ```go
 package main